-Figure 6, POD Mode Conceptual Model
+Figure 5, POD Mode Conceptual Model

 On power-up or reset D-Bug12 attempts to establish communications with a target system.
 Initially, communications is attempted without resetting the target system.
 This feature allows the POD EVB to be 'hot connected' to a running system without disturbing the target microcontroller.
-If communications cannot be established, the message shown in Figure 7 is displayed.
+If communications cannot be established, the message shown in Figure 6 is displayed.

+'''

-''' Can't Communicate With Target CPU
+Can't Communicate With Target CPU

 1.)
-Set Target Speed (8000 KHz)
+Set Target Speed (4000 KHz)

 2.)
 Reset Target

 3.)
 Reattempt Communication

 4.)
 Erase & Unsecure

-5.)
-Enter BDM debugger
+?

+'''

-Figure 7, Failed Target Communications Prompt
+Figure 6, Failed Target Communications Prompt

-Entering the number '1', '2', '3', '4' or '5' from the keyboard allows the developer to configure D-Bug12 for an alternate target frequency, reset the target, attempt to establish communications without resetting the target M68HC12 erase and unsecure an MC9S12 target device or enter the low-level BDM debugger.
+Entering the number '1', '2', '3' or '4' from the keyboard allows the developer to configure D-Bug12 for an alternate target frequency, reset the target, attempt to establish communications without resetting the target M68HC12 or erase and unsecure an MC9S12 target device.
 Entering a character other than the choices provided will result in the target being reset and an attempt to establish communications.
 The frequency displayed in parenthesis is the current setting for the target crystal frequency.

-Entering the number one causes the prompt shown in Figure 8 to be displayed.
+Entering the number one causes the prompt shown in Figure 7 to be displayed.